Skip to content

 Carbocisteine or Carbocysteine is a mucolytic agent and is used to reduce the viscosity of sputum.

-Carbocysteine is primarily indicated in conditions like Advanced or metastatic breast cancer, Glue ear, Respiratory tract disorders.
+Carbocisteine or Carbocysteine is primarily used in conditions like Advanced or metastatic breast cancer, Glue ear, Respiratory tract disorders.

 No data regarding the contra indications of Carbocysteine is available.

-The severe or irreversible adverse effects of Carbocysteine, which give rise to further complications include Gi bleeding, Convulsions.
+The severe or irreversible side effects of Carbocisteine or Carbocysteine, which give rise to further complications include Gi bleeding, Convulsions.

 The signs and symptoms that are produced after the acute overdosage of Carbocysteine include GI disturbances.